Need help using this site? Here are some answers to common support questions.

 The Subject Area terms are related to each other with a system of broader/narrower term relationships.
 The thesaurus structure is a polyhierarchy, so for example the Subject Area "White blood cells" has two broader terms "Blood cells" and "Immune cells".
 At its deepest the hierarchy is ten tiers deep, with all terms tracking back to one or more of the top tier Subject Areas, such as "Biology and life sciences" or "Social sciences".

-The Subject Area terms can be used to access PLOS articles via Advanced Search.
+The Subject Area terms can be used to filter PLOS content via the Subject-specific option in Advanced Search.
 The MAI Rulebase accommodates synonyms, so a Subject-specific Search for "Highly active antiretroviral therapy" will retrieve articles based on MAI matches to "HAART" (a known synonym) as well as "Highly active antiretroviral therapy" in one step.
 Additionally, because we select the most frequently MAI-indexed Subject Areas for each article the Search returns articles where the Subject Area in question ranks highly enough to be included in the top eight MAI-retrieved terms, so is of relatively high significance, whereas a query term in an "All fields" search will return every article that contains even a single match to the query term.

 The hierarchical nature of the thesaurus also enhances article retrieval in Search.
 Not only does Search retrieve all articles specifically indexed by MAI with the query Subject Area term in question, but it also retrieves all articles specifically indexed with any Subject Area term that sits deeper into the hierarchy than the query Subject Area term, but on the same broader/narrower term path.
 Thus, in the "White blood cells" example, queries for either "Blood cells" or "Immune cells" will return all articles indexed with "White blood cells".

-The Subject Area terms on all article pages are hyperlinked and following the link returns a listing of all articles indexed with that Subject Area term.
+The Subject Area terms on all article pages are hyperlinked and following the link returns a listing of all articles to which that Subject Area term applies.
 Subject Area terms can also be used as the basis for Saved Searches, RSS feeds and PLOS ONE customized Journal Alerts.

 The content of the PLOS thesaurus and the Rulebase that governs the application of Subject Areas to the articles is constantly under review.
-We are always happy to receive feedback on Subject Area terms and their application.
-We update the thesaurus behind the PLOS sites periodically, and are happy to provide a copy of the complete vocabulary on request.
-Communications about Subject Areas can be sent to email@example.com.
+We incorporate analysis of the Subject Area panel "feedback" clicks into this review process, and are always happy to receive specific input on Subject Area terms and their application by email.
+We update the thesaurus behind the PLOS sites several times each year.
+Files corresponding to the current version (as well as previous versions) can be downloaded here.Questions and comments about Subject Areas and the PLOS thesaurus can be sent to email@example.com.